-Those words left an imprint and continue to resonate with every cell of my being because they spoke no less than the truth about me — then and now.
+Those words left an imprint and continue to resonate with every cell of my being.
+They spoke no less than the truth about me — then and now.

 It was never me.

-So, to those “ex-friends” requesting to be “friends” once more, be it through facebook or other medium, thank you, but no, thank you.
+So, to those “ex-friends” requesting to be “friends” once more, be it through Facebook or other media, thank you, but no, thank you.
 And this is why I chose and will continue to choose to not respond or to decline any request.
-Not that I owe anyone an explanation —because I don’t.
+Not that I owe anyone an explanation –because I don’t.